Advanced ASP.NET Core Caching Techniques You Need to Know Now

 Distributed caching is a caching option that allows for the data to be stored on multiple sarvers.
 This allows for faster access times and increased scalability.
 The data is stored in a key-value format, where the key is a unique identifier for the data and the value is the actual data.

 To use distributed caching in an ASP.NET Core application, you need to add the Microsoft.Extensions.Caching.Distributed package to your project.
-This package provides the necessary classes and interfaces for working with distributed caching.
+This package provides the necesary classes and interfaces for working with distributed caching.

 using Microsoft.Extensions.Caching.Distributed;